Types of Financial Statement Audit Evidence

 The reliability of this type of evidence depends on the source.
 Some documents provide straightforward audit evidence, like a stock, bond, or a share.

 However, the document doesn’t always provide the rights and obligations that come with each asset.
 Such as promises said during the deal a share or bond.

 We gather this type of evidence by observing the performance of a process or procedure.
-For example, during inventory count, payroll process, bookkeeping or any other type financial activity.
-Keep in mind that observing people may affect the person’s performance, even during a simple task.
+For example, during inventory count, payroll process, bookkeeping, or any other type of financial activity.
+Keep in mind that observing people may affect a person’s performance, even during a simple task.
 Since people get nervous while being watched.
 Affecting the quality of the evidence.

 We go back and execute all procedures and controls used in your business.
 That includes any procedure involving the finances of the company.
 Like the general bookkeeping and other documents.

 We used analytical procedures throughout the process of the audit.
 Analytical procedures involve checking all data from your company, whether it’s financial or not.
 We check for the smallest discrepancies in the data, whether that is finding numbers that don’t make sense or information given by anyone that has ever dealt with your business that doesn’t back up the numbers.
 For example, if you have an expected expense of $1000 in payroll costs a month but the amount spent was $500 less or more, that would raise a red flag.

 Inquiries of the Client

 We inquire to people known inside and outside of your business regarding any financial and non-financial information.
 Any information provided by an individual provides useful evidence, whether it’s corroborative or contradicting.
 We ask people questions throughout the whole audit process.
 It goes hand-in-hand with performing analytical procedures.
 What someone says, may differ from what the numbers show.